dhunter87/di-workshop-04-arrays-loops/README.md

 **Create a new sketch with the code and run it.
 Was your prediction correct?**

-As in the previous example, we've got a lot of repetition here. **How would you refactor the code to avoid the repetition?**
+As in the previous example, we've got a lot of repetition here. **How would you refactor the code to avoid the repetition?** by making a bounce function which is used by each block when it reaches the perameters of the canvas

 It looks like we might be able to use a loop as we're doing basically the same thing a bunch of times.
 There's a problem though - although the repeated code